VCDN-2025/prog7312-poe-part-1-MoltenBog4/README.md

 A full walkthrough of the system (citizen & admin features, reporting, feedback, and responses) is available here:

-👉 Watch Demo Video on YouTube
+👉 Watch Demo Video on YouTube:https://youtu.be/ONAEioCP_Fk

-📸 Screenshots

-(Insert screenshots of Report Issue form, My Reports page, Admin dashboard, Feedback list, etc.)

 📜 Academic Notes

 Developed for PROG7312 Advanced Application Development.

 Implements user engagement strategies such as:

 Ratings & feedback for improved transparency.